AntonKanug/Calculator/README.md

 # Differential-Equations
 Description: Calculator that finds solution using Euler's Method for first order ODE.

+# Matplotlib Install Guide:
+In your terminal:
+pip install matplotlib

 # Graphics Install Guide:
 1. Download the graphics.py file
 2. Move graphics.py into the site-packages folder